raotnameh/raotnameh.github.io/about.md

 My current research interest are:

 1. Studying how to make DL based systems robust to unwanted features (noise, accents, gender, age, etc), and
 2. Working with low resource.
-What I mea when I say low resource is: learning Robust represantation of low frequency important examples and secondly, learning Genralize represantations froma on low resource language.
+What I mean when I say low resource?
+   1. Learning Robust representations of low frequency important examples in a large dataset and,
+   2. Secondly, learning generalize representations from a on low resource language/dataset particulary in Speech (I,m also         intersted in leveraging multiple datasets to learn general representations ).

 I'm applying these 2 research ideas on Speech Recognition Systems (for now at least).
-In the past I have worked on standard DL based speech recognition systems and End-2-End named entity recognition (NER) from speech directly.
+In the past I have worked on standard DL based speech recognition systems and End-2-End named entity recognition (NER) from speech.
 I also enjoy working on textual dataset based DL systems.
 Please have a look at my publications for more details.
-In my spare time, I think how can everyting be defined in therms of different  dimensions.
+In my spare time, I think how can everyting be defined in terms of different  dimensions.

 Please get in touch if you want to collaborate with me on some interesting research opportunities.
-My email ID is mohits [at] iiitd [dot] ac [dot] in.
+My email ID is hemantya [at] iiitd [dot] ac [dot] in.

 # News/Publications